smcclab/smc-course/_resources/01-faq.md

 ## I've got friends who are keen as well, what should I do?

 Tell them about it!
-Post the laptop ensemble website on Schmidtposting, hire a skywriting plane, I don't care---it's an open call.
+Post the laptop ensemble website on Schmidtposting, hire a skywriting plane, get a tattoo; I don't care.
 Be creative :)